nduagoziem/drongo/README.md

     ```

 3. **Set up environment variables**:
     Create a `.env` file in the root directory and add the necessary environment variables.
+Use `.env.example` as a guide.

 4. **Run the application**:
     ```bash